kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 ### spec.serviceTemplate

 KubeDB creates two different services for each MSSQLServer instance.
-One of them is a master service named `<mssqlserver-name>` and points to the MSSQLServer `Primary` pod/node.
-Another one is a replica service named `<mssqlserver-name>-replicas` and points to MSSQLServer `replica` pods/nodes.
+One of them is a primary service named `<mssqlserver-name>` and points to the MSSQLServer `Primary` pod/node.
+Another one is a secondary service named `<mssqlserver-name>-secondary` and points to MSSQLServer `secondary` replica pods/nodes.

-These `master` and `replica` services can be customized using [spec.serviceTemplate](#spec.servicetemplate) and [spec.replicaServiceTemplate](#specreplicaservicetemplate) respectively.
+These `primary` and `secondary` services can be customized using [spec.serviceTemplate](#spec.servicetemplate).

-You can provide template for the `master` service using `spec.serviceTemplate`.
+You can provide template for the services using `spec.serviceTemplate`.
 This will allow you to set the type and other properties of the service.
-If `spec.serviceTemplate` is not provided, KubeDB will create a `master` service of type `ClusterIP` with minimal settings.
+If `spec.serviceTemplate` is not provided, KubeDB will create a `primary` service of type `ClusterIP` with minimal settings.

-KubeDB allows following fields to set in `spec.serviceTemplate`:
+KubeDB allows following fields to set in `spec.serviceTemplates`:
+- `alias` represents the identifier of the service.
+It has the following possible value:
+  - `primary` is used for the primary service identification.
+  - `secondary` is used for the secondary service identification.
+  - `stats` is used for the exporter service identification.
 - metadata:
+  - labels
   - annotations
 - spec:
   - type